SSF-climate/SSF/README.md

     1. Execute load_data.py to load the subset of data needed in generating forecasts
     2. Execute run_preprocess.py to preprocess covariates and target variable separately
     3. Execute create_covariates_pca.py to concatenate data
-    4. Execute create_train_validation_sets.py and create_train_test_sets.py to create training-validation sets and training-test sets
+    4. Execute create_datasets.py to create training-validation sets and training-test sets
 6. Hyperparameter tuning: execute run_random_search.py to find the best parameter by random search
 7. Generate forecasts: execute main_experiments.py to train all the models and generate forecasts on test sets
 8. Evaluate forecasts: execute run_evaluation.py to evalute the forecasting performance on both training and test sets